lpzhang-code/Call-Centre/README.md

 # Running on http://127.0.0.1:5000/
 ```

-- when twilio receives a phone call, it sends an HTTP request to your application seeking instructions on how to respond
-- however, by default our flask application on local dev is only available to other programs on the computer
+- when twilio receives a phone call, it sends an HTTP request to your application seeking instructions on how to respond; however, by default the flask application running on local dev is only available to programs on the computer
-- make it accessible from the internet by using a tool called ngrok which ensures that requests to a public url end up hitting the flask app served on local dev
+- make it accessible from the internet by using a tool called ngrok which ensures that HTTP requests to a public url end up hitting the flask app served on local dev

 ```
 ngrok http 5000